 How do I work out the percentage increase / decrease?

 If maths isn’t your strong point or you don’t particularly like it, fear not.
 The simple formula below is all you need to master to ensure you are squeezing every last bit of optimisation out of your chosen dimension.
 Let’s say you wanted to adjust bids for devices using CPA as the performance metric.
 You would calculate: (All Device average CPA/ Selected Device CPA)-1)*100

 Important final pointers

-Make sure the date ranges to which you are calculating your bid adjustments do not overlap.
+Make sure the date ranges to which you are calculating your Google bid adjustments do not overlap.
 We advise doing this at least every other week, so ensure you only look back on data from a two-week window.